roshinpv1/archlens/archlens-app/PRODUCT_DOCUMENT.md

 ### 1. **Automatic Architecture Analysis**

 **What it does:**
-Upload a diagram or infrastructure code, and ArchLens automatically analyzes it to identify security risks, compliance gaps, cost issues, and optimization opportunities.
+Upload a diagram or infrastructure code, and CloudArc automatically analyzes it to identify security risks, compliance gaps, cost issues, and optimization opportunities.

 **What you get:**
 - **Security Score** - How secure is your architecture?
 (0-100)